Lombiq/Orchard-Liquid-Markup/Readme.md

 #### Changing global properties of the HTML document

 	Adds a <link> tag to the head of the document.
+	{% RegisterLink, Condition: "gte IE 7", Href: "https://en.wikipedia.org/static/favicon/wikipedia.ico", Rel: "shortcut icon", Title: "favicon", Type: "image/x-icon" %}
 	The same as the following in Razor:
 	RegisterLink(new Orchard.UI.Resources.LinkEntry
 		{
 			Condition = "gte IE 7",